kaylumah/hosting/_site/_posts/2021-04-11-an-approach-to-writing-mocks.md

 }
 ```

 Unfortunately, you cannot achieve this by mocking HttpClient.
 You need to Mock HttpMessageHandler.
 Depending on your needs, it might look something like the following snippet.
+(Based on [this stackoverflow answer](https://stackoverflow.com/a/57199040/1936600))

 ```csharp
 using System;